 This correlation structure causes confounding variables that are not in the model to bias the estimates that appear in your regression results.
 For example, removing either X variable will bias the other X variable.

 The amount of bias depends on the strength of these correlations.
 Strong correlations produce greater bias.
 If the relationships are weak, the bias might not be severe.
 And, if the omitted variable is not correlated with another independent variable at all, excluding it does not produce bias.

-Finally, if you’re performing a randomized experiment, omitted variable bias is less likely to be a problem.
-Randomized studies minimize the effects of confounding variables by equally distributing them across the treatment groups.
+Finally, if you’re performing a experiment that uses random assignment, omitted variable bias is less likely to be a problem.
+Random assignment minimizes the effects of confounding variables by equally distributing them across the experimental groups.
 Omitted variable bias tends to occur in observational studies.

 I’ll explain how confounding variables can bias the results using two approaches.
 First, I’ll work through an example and describe how the omitted variable forces the model to attribute the effects of the excluded variable to the one in the model.
 Then, I’ll go into a more statistical explanation that details the correlation structure, residuals, and an assumption violation.
 Explaining confounding variables using both approaches will give you a solid grasp of how the bias occurs.